-Be calm - children should be dealt with calmly and firmly referring to what the action is and why the action is being taken.
+Calm, consistent adult behaviour - children should be dealt with calmly and directly referring to what the action is and why the action is being taken.

-Logical consequences - A logical consequence is a sanction that should "fit" the offence.
-It generally has two steps.
-The first step is to stop the misbehaviour.
-The second step is to provide an action that recalls children to the rules, reinstates the limits, and teaches alternative behaviours
+Logical consequences - A logical consequence is a reward or sanction that is reasonable and proportionate to the behaviour.
+Sanctions will generally have two steps.
+The first step is to stop the misbehaviour by interrupting.
+The second step is to redirect by providing an action that recalls children to the rules, reinstates the limits, and teaches alternative behaviours.

-Fresh Start - although persistent or serious misbehaviour needs recording, every child must feel that everyday is a fresh start as is every lesson.
+Fresh Start and Restorative Approaches - although persistent or serious misbehaviour will be recorded and monitored, every child must feel that every day is a fresh start as is every lesson.

-It is imperative that any consequence is applied fairly and the consequences fully explained.
+It is imperative that any consequence is applied fairly and the reasoning fully explained.
 If the class/school rules are broken the following procedure will be followed:

-- Children will be given a verbal warning by the class teacher, learning support assistant or supervisor; - A second offence in the same lesson results in a yellow card - Any further rule breaking in the same session results in a red card and a consequence from the list below
+- Children will be given a verbal warning by a member of staff - A second offence in the same lesson results in a yellow card - Any further rule breaking in the same session results in a red card and a sanction from the list below